This commercial breaks are going by faster than they've ever gone in my entire star-studded broadcast career.

 Hi.

-And you know, you mentioned about an hour ago an incident that happened by the mosque and an ABC news reporter.
+You know, you mentioned about an hour ago an incident that happened by the mosque and an ABC news reporter.

-I used to work in the downtown Manhattan area, and at that time uh there were a lot of anti-war and war protests in that area.
+I used to work in the downtown Manhattan area, and at that time there were a lot of anti-war and war protests in that area.

-Of course, from the stock exchange on Wall Street.
+Of course, from the Stock Exchange on Wall Street.

-Wait, wait a second.
+Wait a second.

 What?

-Forty years ago.
+40 years ago.

-Forty years ago.
+40 years ago.

 And there was a young ABC News reporter that did almost the same thing that you just mentioned an hour ago.

-I think it's in the ABC handbook.
+I think it's in the ABC Handbook.

 Yeah, ABC Eyewitness News.

-And basically at that time it was basically the NBC Station Channel 4 versus 7, and they would try to outdo each other on news reports.
+And basically, at that time, it was basically the NBC station Channel 4 versus 7, and they would try to outdo each other on news reports.

 Right.